Mountain-Style House Plans: Not Just for Vacation Homes

 4.Steep rooflines so heavy snow will fall to the ground instead of staying on the rooftops.

-The snow-covered roof of this five-bedroom mountain home is a pretty sight (top), but it doesn’t stay long on the steep gable roof (above) .
-(Plan # 135-1015)
+The snow-covered roof of this five-bedroom mountain home is a pretty sight (top), but it doesn’t stay long on the steep gable roof, as seen above (Plan #135-1015).

 5.High, vaulted ceilings with rustic beams, which create an open feel and cozy environment.

-This close-up picture (left) shows the high ceilings and exposed beams of the living/family area of a five-bedroom luxury mountain home design.
-On the right is a full view of the room with the arched beams and wide windows framed in wood.
-(Plan # 135-1018)
+This close-up picture (above) shows the high ceilings and exposed beams of the living/family area of a five-bedroom luxury mountain home design.
+Below is a full view of the room with the arched beams and wide windows framed in wood (Plan #135-1018).

 7.State-of-the-art kitchens for family gatherings and entertaining overnight guests.

-From the Great Room of this two-story, four-bedroom Colorado mountain-style home, family and friends can move the party to the lovely kitchen painted in warm hues (left).
-On the right is a closeup view of the stovetop and built-in cabinets.
-(Plan # 161)
+From this Great Room (top) of a two-story, four-bedroom Colorado mountain-style home, family and friends can move the party to the lovely kitchen painted in warm hues (above).
+On the right is a closeup view of the stovetop and built-in cabinets (Plan #161-1036).

 One of the attractions of the mountain-style plan is the flexibility it offers in the way of architectural design and size.
 It may be a log cabin or an A-frame for a vacation/second home or a weekend retreat in the mountains, or a luxurious permanent home.
 Here is a close look at the various mountain-style house plans.